 - Open access publishing, where works are made freely available, often with additional reuse rights granted to the public, is an increasingly available and popular option for authors wanting to reach the broadest possible audience.
 Our open access resources answer authors’ questions about what open access would mean for their work and explain how to make works openly accessible.

 - After a work is published, authors may be able to regain rights to their work if certain contractual conditions are met, and may even be able to negotiate for reversion in the absence of a contractual right.
 Our rights reversion resources walk authors through the process of working with their publisher to regain rights.

 - Even without a specific contractual right to reversion, some authors may still be able to regain rights to previously published works thanks to termination of transfer—a powerful statutory protection.
-In partnership with Creative Commons, we’ve created an online tool, currently in beta, to help authors assess whether they might be eligible to exercise this right.
+Our termination of transfer resources help authors assess whether they might be eligible to exercise this right.